indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/DeployingVNFandVMWithinVNF.md

 ---
 # Deploying VNF and VM Within VNF

-This section provides a step-by-step guide for deploying a Virtual Network Function (VNF)—specifically a virtual firewall—and provisioning a Virtual Machine (VM) behind it using the Yntraa Cloud platform.
+This section provides a step-by-step guide for deploying a Virtual Network Function (VNF)—specifically a virtual firewall—and provisioning a Virtual Machine (VM) behind it using the Yntraa Cloud.
 This setup allows users to route VM traffic through the VNF, enabling secure and segmented network environments.

 It is ideal for use cases requiring:
 - Advanced traffic control